BlogReturn to all posts

 You should change your mattress every 6-8 years– Sleep Foundation

 I admit it.
 I had been guilty of taking my comfy, king-size ‘Emma’ mattress for granted.
 It’s always the way with such close relationships – you don’t know how much they mean to you until they’re gone.
 Suddenly, I was waking up feeling sore all over after a night in search of a semi-comfortable sleeping position.
 It could be argued that my sleepless nights were a result of the stress of moving house and country.
-Or, it could just have been down to the old bed coils poking into me through the worn-out mattress fabric.
+Or, it could just have been that old mattress.

 What I found really disturbing was how cumulative the experience was.
 The more uncomfortable nights I experienced, the harder (and physically painful) my days became.
 I began to feel unwell at a nearly cellular level.
 My mind was exhausted and my emotions all over the place.
 Thankfully, I could use my Kneader massage tool to iron out my tight shoulders and stiff neck.
 As a massage therapist, I also knew a thing or two about muscles and how to stretch them effectively, which I did every morning.
 Yet all that self-care still wasn’t enough to fully counteract the damage that my nightly discomfort was doing to me.
 I felt the pain of the tethered Prometheus and the grinding exhaustion of poor Sisyphus.
 I prayed for my suffering to end.